 Advancing discussions on grid interconnection in critical regions

 Understanding these challenges in depth is crucial to unlocking the existing potential.
-EEG is therefore supporting a series of roundtable events that focus on ways to overcome barriers and increase opportunities for cross-border electricity interconnections and the trading of renewable energy.
-The roundtables are being organised by Climate Parliament, a global network of legislators promoting renewable energy, as part of the Green Grid Initiative.
+EEG therefore supported a series of roundtable events that focused on ways to overcome barriers and increase opportunities for cross-border electricity interconnections and the trading of renewable energy.
+The roundtables were organised by Climate Parliament, a global network of legislators promoting renewable energy and the concept of green grids.

-EEG has co-funded and contributed to several Climate Parliament/Green Grid Initiative roundtable discussions.
-The first, ‘Green grids: connecting Asia’, was held at Wilton Park (an executive agency of the UK’s Foreign and Commonwealth Office) and discussed the specific challenges, opportunities and next steps associated with grid interconnections in South Asia.
+EEG co-funded and contributed to several Climate Parliament roundtable discussions on the concept of green grids.
+The first, ‘Green grids: connecting Asia’, was held at Wilton Park (an executive agency of the FCDO) and discussed the specific challenges, opportunities, and next steps associated with grid interconnections in South Asia.

 The second – ‘Energy futures: Green grids, electric cooking and the global energy transition’ – was held in Abu Dhabi in January 2020, before the Legislators Forum and the Annual Assembly of the International Renewable Energy Agency (IRENA).
 One major theme was to examine the potential for two key transmission routes within Africa: a clean energy corridor running down the eastern side of Africa from Ethiopia to South Africa and grids linking the nations along the West African coast.
 Discussions also focused on regional grids within South Asia, a clean energy corridor linking South and Southeast Asia, and undersea transmission lines connecting South Asia and the Arabian Peninsula.

-Due to COVID-19 travel restrictions and social distancing rules, further roundtable events that had been planned in conjunction with Climate Parliament have been replaced with a series of virtual roundtables that will take place throughout 2020.
-In addition to discussing green grids and large-scale renewables (including energy auctions, power purchase agreements and attracting private investment), the roundtables will also cover sustainable transport and mini-grids.
+Due to COVID-19 travel restrictions and social distancing rules, other roundtable events that had been planned in conjunction with Climate Parliament were replaced with a series of virtual roundtables.
+In addition to discussing green grids and large-scale renewables (including energy auctions, power purchase agreements, and attracting private investment), the roundtables also covered sustainable transport and mini grids.

 Wilton Park dialogue explores cross-border ‘electricity highways’ to harness Asia’s vast untapped renewable energy potential.